Skip to main content

 Through non-ferrous milling and screening processes Quarzwerke is in a position of being able to make micronized cristobalite powders with a medium granularity of up to 1 µm.

 Our cristobalite flours and powders are available uncoated under the trade name SIKRON®.
-The silanised types are available under the trade name SILBOND®.
+The salinized types are available under the trade name SILBOND®.

 We can therefore guarantee that we have the optimal solution for your application!